Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/02-functions.md

 ## Snowman!

 It's time to add a new game!
 The new game is a word guessing game called Snowman.

+In Snowman:

+1. The user is presented with a list of underscores "_".
+Each Underscore represents one letter in a word.
+1. The user guesses letters for the hidden word
+    * For each correct guess, a letter will be replace the corresponding underscore.
-In Snowman, the user guesses letters for a word, but for every wrong guess we are going to add a new element to our snowman.
-When the snowman is finished, the user is out of guesses and they lose the game.
+    * For every wrong guess we are going to remember the number of wrong guesses and print out more and more of a snowman drawing.
+1. When the snowman is finished and the user is out of guesses, they lose the game.

 We are going to start by building just a small piece of this game.
 To start, for debugging purposes, we're always going to use the same word.
 Add it as a constant at the top of the file.
 Here's our version:

 ```python